hazelgrove/hazel/README.md

 ### Testing

-You can run all of the unit tests located in `src/hazelcore/test` by running `dune runtest`.
+You can run all of the unit tests located in `src/hazelcore/test` by running `make test`.

 Unit tests are written using the (ppx_expect)[https://github.com/janestreet/ppx_expect/tree/master/example] and (ppx_inline_tests)[https://github.com/janestreet/ppx_inline_test/tree/master/example].
 If you would like to adjust your expect tests to assert for the output that was last printed, run `make fix-test-answers`.